helioscope/gnoot/public/assets/README.md

 **Why aren't there any assets here?**

-Right now, I don't plan to include the assets in the repo.

-**Why?**

-Two main reasons:

-1. Some of the assets & placeholders I'm thinking of using have restrictive licenses where it's okay to make it part of a game, but not to simply redistribute the file.
-It's easier to just leave out everything,
+1. Many assets & placeholders I'm using have restrictive licenses -- for example, where it's okay to make it part of a game, but not to redistribute the file itself.

-2. It's also likely to bloat the repo as I make changes (adding/editing tiles, replacing placeholder spritesheets & sounds, etc), so you might end up with a hefty download for a tiny final product.
+2. Including everything is very likely to bloat the repo with historical data as I make changes to assets (replacing placeholders, tweaking & trying out different sounds, adding/editing tiles & sprites, etc).

-Later on, I'd kinda like to put some long-term placeholders here so the repo can build as-is, but I might not get around to that.
+I'm working to figure how to best set things up for sample assets, to make it possible to build & run with just what's in the repo, but that might take a little while.